-In the Mouth – a Hand finds the Norwegian supergroup Fire! (usually the trio of Mats Gustafsson (The Thing), Johan Berthling (Tape) and Andreas Werliin of Wildbirds & Peacedrums) back in the studio with another guest guitarist, Oren Ambarchi, who plays in ways you don’t get to hear on his recent Touch showcase, Audience of One.
+In the Mouth – a Hand finds the Nordic supergroup Fire! (usually the trio of Mats Gustafsson (The Thing), Johan Berthling (Tape) and Andreas Werliin of Wildbirds & Peacedrums) back in the studio with another guest guitarist, Oren Ambarchi, who plays in ways you don’t get to hear on his recent Touch showcase, Audience of One.

 Unreleased?, Fire!’s last album for Rune Grammofon, was a fractious collaboration with guitarist Jim O’Rourke, who added weight, textural coloration and fine gradations of tension to a group dynamic already sketched out on Fire!’s 2009 debut, You Liked Me Five Minutes Ago.
 The image of a fist on the cover of their latest gives fair warning that Fire! and Ambarchi don’t pull any punches on In the Mouth; the first 27 minutes delivers a one-two straight to the gut.